Organizations

 Practical Action http://practicalaction.org/ Practical Action aims to demonstrate and advocate the sustainable use of technology to reduce poverty in developing countries.

 World Learning http://www.worldlearning.org/ "is a private, nonprofit international organization with both academic and field project capabilities."
-Especially see their World Learning for International Development http://www.worldlearning.org/wlid/index.html "This carries out overseas projects that create democratic change and support peace, understanding and social justice."
+Especially see their World Learning International Development programs http://www.worldlearning.org/international-development.htm "This carries out overseas projects that create democratic change and support peace, understanding and social justice."

 Associations, societies, centers, etc.